Risk aversion can promote cooperation: Machinery and models

 \section{Machinery and models}

-The purpose of this section is to introduce the basic elements of game theory, chemical reaction networks and their stochastic formulation, and show how these can be used to formulate models for the different scenarios exposed in figure \ref{fig:scenarios}.
+The purpose of this section is to introduce the basic elements of game theory, chemical reaction networks and their stochastic formulation, and show how these can be used to formulate models for the different scenarios exposed in figure \ref{fig:scenarios} (for a more pedagogical introduction see \cite{Baez_2017}).
 In this section we also extract useful information from these models including average profits as well as the moment generating function of the profit distribution for the different groups or rogue individuals which will be crucial for the analysis of Nash equilibria in section \ref{sec:Nash}.